taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 You can place most of the state of your application in Redux, but certain areas of an app, such as forms as they are being updated, still make sense to keep in the React component state itself until the form is officially submitted.

 I hope you enjoyed this article!
 It was a lot of work to put together two complete demo applications and run through the whole thing here, and the article ran pretty long, but hopefully this is your one-stop shop for learning all beginner and intermediate Redux concepts.
-Please let me know what you think and share the article it helped you out, and donations are always welcome!
+Please let me know what you think and share the article if it helped you out, and donations are always welcome!